paulwexler/opinions/on_coding/README.md

 In this way, the leaves of the task tree will have no knowledge of the particulars of the application they are embedded in.

-At each stage the problem is either solved or transformed into finding an effective axis of generalization.
+At each stage the problem is either solved, partitioned, or transformed into finding an effective axis of generalization.
 Edsgar Dijkstra considers finding the greatest common divisor of 111 and 259